1984 Philadelphia Phillies

 Managed by Paul Owens

-The team won four of its first six and loitered in the outskirts of the pennant race till late August.
+The team won four of its first six games and loitered at the outskirts of the pennant race till late August.
 As the season wore on, the youth movement became less pronounced.
-Owens imported veterans Sixto Lezcano, Al Oliver, and Shane Rawley (from the Yankees for Bystrom) for a stretch drive that turned ugly in a hurry.
+Owens imported veterans Sixto Lezcano, Al Oliver, and Shane Rawley (from the New York Yankees for Bystrom) for a stretch drive that turned ugly in a hurry.
 The Phillies, losing their last 9 games, ended up 9-20 for the month of September and finished at an even .500.
-Meanwhile, a player they had given away as an afterthought in 1982, Ryne Sandberg, claimed the MVP award and Sandberg's Cubs took over as division champs.
+Meanwhile, a player they had given away as an afterthought in 1982, Ryne Sandberg, claimed the MVP award and Sandberg's Chicago Cubs took over as division champs.